-- you can use the leftover chicken filling for grilled sandwiches the next day- a perfect lunch box idea.
+- You can use the leftover chicken filling for grilled sandwiches the next day- a perfect lunch box idea.
 The filling keeps well for 2 to 3 days in the refrigerator (depending on the freshness of your eggs).

 THIS VERSION definitely is.
 The egg, being a powerhouse of vitamins and minerals, high-quality protein and disease-fighting nutrients like carotenoids and choline, is a favorite for many of us.
 So easy to cook and so good to eat!
 And what better way to cook than with chicken inside making it more flavorful as well as healthier?
 Win-win!

-How to make deviled eggs without mayo
+How to make ground chicken

 (Detailed instructions in the recipe card below)

 Heat cooking oil in a pan and saute the onions, tomatoes, ginger, garlic and chicken, then add the spices and yogurt.
-Once the chicken is cooked, which takes about 10 minutes, turn off the heat and add the cooked and mashed egg yolks.
+(Optionally, in addition to the above spices, I like to add coriander powder and garam masala for more flavor.
+See recipe card for quantities.)
+Once the chicken is cooked, which takes about 10 minutes, turn off the flame.
+Mix in coriander leaves.
+Chicken keema masala is ready.

-what to eat with deviled eggs
+What to eat with chicken keema stuffed eggs

-- lentil salad or beet orange salad.
+- lentil salad or chickpea salad.

 - chickpea curry soup or lentil soup.